heynazmul/heynazmul/README.md

 - 🔭 I’m currently working on Full-Stack Development
 - 🌱 I’m currently learning php
 - 👯 I’m looking to collaborate on GitHub
-- 💬 Ask me about React.JS
+- 💬 Ask me about Php
 - 📫 How to reach me: heynazmulhossain@gmail.com
 <h2>💻 Skills And Technologies:</h2>